-Some of London's bars have reopened for outdoor drinking only, following the phased easing of coronavirus restrictions.
+Many of London's bars have reopened following the easing of coronavirus restrictions.
 Reopened bars and pubs have various safety measures in place, including socially distanced tables, reduced capacity, ordering by app, pre-booking and hand sanitising stations.
+Nightclubs remain closed until 19 July at the earliest.

 Many of London's gay bars are clustered around Soho, the traditional centre of London's LGBT+ scene.
 However, the range of lesbian and gay bars and clubs in London spans the city, from Vauxhall and Clapham, to gay bars in east London.
 All the best gay bars in London become busy on themed nights and weekends, as well as during the annual Pride in London festival.